kamrann/KantanTrackerDocs/usage.md

 The status display lists current configuration details, and provides feedback icons for any inconsistencies between configuration and world state.

 ### Plot
 The plot itself displays a series legend and automatic axis scaling and labelling.
-It is possible to manually adjust axis ranges via the command bar, and the visual appearance of the plot an be controlled from the plugin settings.
+It is possible to manually adjust axis ranges via the command bar, and the visual appearance of the plot can be controlled from the plugin settings.